pelly/attractor/unified-llm-spec.md

-# Unified LLM Client Specification
+# Unified LLM Client Specification - Just ACP Instead

 This document is a consolidated, language-agnostic specification for building a unified client library that provides a single interface across multiple LLM providers (OpenAI, Anthropic, Google Gemini, and others).
 It is designed to be implementable from scratch by any developer or coding agent in any programming language.